WeatherLab/fsodoc/source/installation/upgrade_4xx.rst

 Before performing an update you should take your site offline by replacing the index.php file with a static one.

-Step 1: Update your CodeIgniter files
+Step 1: Update your FSO files
 =====================================

 Replace all files and directories in your *system/* directory.